 Sir Francis Bernard (Frank) Dicksee, KCVO, RA (London 1853 – London 1928), artist

 Sir William Blake Richmond KCB (London 1842 – London 1921), artist

-previously attributed to Sir Frederic Leighton, Lord Leighton PRA (Scarborough 1830 – Kensington 1896), artist
+previously catalogued as after Sir Frederic Leighton, Lord Leighton PRA (Scarborough 1830 – Kensington 1896), artist